BDC Hamburger Icon

 1. Provide healthy, well-balanced food.

 Many companies occasionally provide food for their employees to reward or motivate them.
 Often, these foods include pizza, doughnuts, ice cream or other unhealthy options.
-While treats have their place, providing healthy, well-balanced options can give employees the fuel they need to perform at optimal levels at work and off the clock.
+While treats have their place, providing healthy, well-balanced choices can give employees the fuel they need to perform at optimal levels at work and off the clock.

 2. Encourage healthy eating among your employees.